minooshayan97/NLP/HW2/README.md

 the continuation, where the jth element of the i-th line represents aij) the probability of transition from state i to j).
 Finally, after the observation keyword, the number of observation symbols is mentioned, and if this value is equal to M, then we will have M line in the continuation, where the jth element of the i-th line represents bij (the probability of observing the i-th symbol in the j-th state).

+### seq_model_01~05.txt
+These files contain training data for each model.
+Each line represents the training data.
+The viewing symbols are all uppercase letters of the English alphabet.
+For example, if the number of observation symbols is 4, the set of symbols is as follows
+ Is.

+### modellist.txt
+In each line of this file, the names of the files in which the parameters of the built models are placed are given.

+### testing_data1~2.txt
+The test data are located in these files.

+### testing_answer.txt
+Each line of this file is the name of the model that calculates the probability of observations for the data in the corresponding line in the file.
+The maximum is testing_data1.txt.
+The structure of the code files in your code folder will include two files, py.train and py.test, which are commands related to training. and include model evaluation.
+Also, you will have a py.hmm file that contains all the codes related to the implementation of the hidden Markov model (including Baum-Welch and Viterbi algorithms for model training and evaluation).